 How do I know if my old art is worth anything?

 Find an expert appraisal professional who can analyze the worth and authenticity of your work.
 A commission-based valuation expert has experienced personnel working for them.
 They examine your work and provide you with evidence to support their findings.

 How Do I Store My Old Art?

-If you are not planning on reselling your old art, you may want to consider storing it in a climate-controlled environment.
-Artwork can be damaged by extreme temperatures, humidity, and light exposure, so storing it in a safe place is essential.
-You may also want to consider framing your artwork to protect it from damage.
+If you are not planning on reselling your old art, you may consider storing it in a climate-controlled environment.
+Artwork can be damaged by extreme temperatures, humidity, and light exposure, so storing it safely is essential.
+You may also consider framing your artwork to protect it from damage.